 Early Life

-Thai Lee was born in Bangkok, Thailand, in 1958, but spent much of her childhood in South Korea.
-Her family moved frequently due to her father's work as a Korean economist.
-Lee moved to the United States during her teens and attended high school in Amherst, Massachusetts.
-She attended Amherst College, earning a double major in biology and economics.
+Thai Lee was born in Bangkok, Thailand, in 1958, but spent most of her childhood in South Korea.
+Her family moved frequently due to her father's work as a Korean economist promoting South Korea's postwar development plan.
+She moved to the United States in her teens and attended high school in Amherst, Massachusetts.

 Rise to Success

-Lee graduated with an MBA from Harvard Business School in 1985, becoming the first Korean woman to achieve this milestone.
-In 1989, she co-founded SHI International with her then-husband, Leo KoGuan.
-Initially, SHI was a small software reseller.
-Under Lee's leadership, SHI transformed into a global IT solutions provider, achieving over $14 billion in revenue and becoming the largest woman-owned business in the United States.
+Lee earned a double major in biology and economics from Amherst College in 1980 and an MBA from Harvard Business School in 1985, becoming the first Korean woman to graduate from Harvard Business School.
+In 1989, she co-founded SHI International, a software reseller, with her then-husband, Leo KoGuan.
+Under Lee's leadership, SHI transformed into a global IT solutions provider with over $15 billion in revenue and is one of the largest woman-owned businesses in the U.S.

 Key Business Strategies